 The federal law is The Worker Protection Standard (WPS).
-The law, published in 1992, governs the protection of employees on farms, forests, nurseries, and greenhouses from occupational exposures to agricultural pesticides.
+The law, published in 1992, governs the protection of employees on farms, forests, nurseries, and greenhouses from occupational exposure to agricultural pesticides.
 The Worker Protection Standard covers both workers in areas treated with pesticides, and employees who handle (mix, load, apply, etc.) pesticides.
 The How to Comply Manual is available online.

 The purpose of the EPA Worker Protection Standard is to: (1) Eliminate or reduce exposures to pesticides; (2) Mitigate exposures that occur; (3) Inform employees about the hazard of pesticides.

 This regulation covers pesticides that are used in production of agricultural plants on farms, forests, nurseries and greenhouses.
-The Worker Protection Standard requires one to take measures to reduce the risk of pesticide related illness and injury if one uses such pesticides or employ worker or pesticide handlers who are exposed to pesticides.
+The Worker Protection Standard requires one to take measures to reduce the risk of pesticide-related illness and injury if one uses such pesticides or employ worker or pesticide handlers who are exposed to pesticides.

-If you are an agricultural pesticide user or an employer of agricultural workers and handlers, the Worker Protection Standard requires you to provide to your employees, to yourself and others
+If you are an agricultural pesticide user or an employer of agricultural workers and handlers, the Worker Protection Standard requires you to provide to your employees, to yourself, and others